-A credit card account will be established and will be used for incidental purchases authorized by the Treasurer and/or Superintendent.
+A credit card account will be established in the name of the District and will be used for incidental purchases authorized by the Treasurer.
+All presentation instruments related to the credit card account shall bear the District's name, including cards and checks.
 Credit cards shall not be used to circumvent the general purchasing procedures required by law and the policies of the Board.
 Purchases using the credit card shall be supported by documentation as required by the Treasurer.
+The Treasurer shall retain general possession and control of the credit card account and presentation instruments related to the account, including credit cards and checks.
 The credit card must be secured at all times in the Treasurer's office, with request being made for use to the Treasurer.